 - Flexible delivery: The course is designed to be flexible, allowing you to combine your studies with your current work role.

-More about MSc Play Therapy and what you will achieve
+Play Therapy (MSc): More information and what you will achieve

 Studies show that 20% of children have some form of emotional, behaviour or mental health problem that can prevent them fulfilling their full potential.
 Furthermore, children who experience mental health issues can go on to develop serious mental health issues as adults.
 Play therapy provides an opportunity for children experiencing emotional and behavioural issues to work through difficult experiences and feelings with a trained therapist and enabling a more positive outcome.

 The key purpose of the profession of play therapy is defined by the British Association of Play Therapists (BAPT):

 ‘Play therapy is the dynamic process between child and play therapist in which the child explores at his or her own pace and with his or her own agenda those issues, past and current, conscious and unconscious, that are affecting the child’s life in the present.
 The child’s inner resources are enabled by the therapeutic alliance to bring about growth and change.
 Play therapy is child-centred, in which play is the primary medium and speech is the secondary medium.’